 The Personal Learning Account programme is open to you if you have been furloughed or at risk of redundancy.
-If you are made redundant while undertaking your learning, the Welsh Government will continue to fund the Personal Learning Account, you would be encouraged to continue with your Personal Learning Account learning, unless there is a good reason it is not possible.
+If you are unfortunately made redundant while undertaking your learning, the Welsh Government will continue to fund the Personal Learning Account to enable you to achieve your qualification.

 If you are studying through a Personal Learning Account, you will not be able to receive ReAct+ vocational training support at the same time.